 The term biennial is not used too strictly by the gardener and some short-lived perennials, some monocarpic plants and, certain annuals also are sometimes given biennial treatment.

-Cultivation Biennials may be sown in spring in a frame or cold greenhouse or outdoors from May onwards in beds of fine weed-free soil.
+Biennials may be sown in spring in a frame or cold greenhouse or outdoors in beds of fine weed-free soil from May onwards.

 If seeds are sown in drills instead of broadcast it will be easier to keep them free from weeds by running the hoe between the rows from time to time.